 - Equanimity represents the culmination of balance, where the mind (thoughts) remains even toward pleasure and pain, success and failure.
 It is not indifference, but profound non-reactivity grounded in wisdom.
 This factor harmonizes all others and prevents subtle (excessive) attachment to meditative states.

-4.4.8 Iti ajjhattaṃ vā dhamme dhammānupassī viharati, bahiddhā vā dhamme dhammānupassī viharati, ajjhattabahiddhā vā citte dhamme dhammānupassī viharati;
+4.4.8 Iti ajjhattaṃ vā dhamme dhammānupassī viharati, bahiddhā vā dhamme dhammānupassī viharati, ajjhattabahiddhā vā dhamme dhammānupassī viharati;

 - The triadic formula—internal, external, and both—broadens right mindfulness beyond the self.
 Observing one’s seven awakening factors (ajjhattaṃ) cultivates introspective clarity; observing others’ seven awakening factors bahiddhā) nurtures empathy and detachment; observing both dissolves the boundary between self and other, revealing universality in the mental phenomena processes.